krunch3r76/gompress/README.md

 at last, you can stop daydreaming on company time while waiting for a compression to finish on your tiny virtual server and get back to work. get excited!

-currently, gompress compresses a single file but archiving multiple files is a solution being explored. stay tuned.
+currently, gompress compresses a single file (which itself may be an uncompressed archive) but collecting and archiving multiple files is a solution being explored. stay tuned.

 # requirements
 - yapapi 0.9.1